Napoleon Beazley: Execution

+Controversy and legacy

 Beazley's execution sparked a fierce debate between opponents and supporters of the death penalty, particularly with respect to juvenile offenders.
 Some organizations, such as Amnesty International, argued in favor of clemency due to his age (at the time of the offense Beazley was 3½ months from his 18th birthday) and their opposition to the death penalty in general.
 Beazley was one of the last juvenile offenders to be executed in the United States.

 In 2005, the Supreme Court (in Roper v.
 Simmons) banned the practice of executing offenders who were under the age of 18 when they committed their crimes.